tsili852/app-theme-engine/README.md

         if (convertView == null) {
             convertView = LayoutInflater.from(parent.getContext())
                     .inflate(R.layout.list_item, parent, false);
-            // Only apply the first time the view is created ATE.apply(convertView.getContext(), convertView);
+            // Only apply the first time the view is created.
+            // Second parameter is optional key.
+            ATE.apply(convertView, null);
         }
         return convertView;
     }